hppritcha/libfabric/man/fi_gni.7.md

 The GNI provider sets the domain attribute *cntr_cnt* to the the CQ limit divided by 2.

+Completion queue events may report unknown source address information when using *FI_SOURCE*.
+The source address information will be reported in the err_data member of the struct fi_cq_err_entry populated by fi_cq_readerr.
+The err_data member will report the source address information in the FI_ADDR_GNI address format.
+It's important to note that if another error event is generated on the given completion queue, then the existing error data field in the previous completion queue event will not be valid anymore.
+In order to prevent error data invalidation when using FI_AUTO_PROGRESS the application must ensure that only one client connects to the remote  peer at a time, the next client(s) must wait to connect until the remote peer has inserted the source address for the previous client into its address vector.
+When using FI_MANUAL_PROGRESS control progress the application can connect many clients at once but must serialize calls to: fi_cntr_readerr, fi_cq_read*, and fi_cq_sread*.
+For both auto and manual control progress, in order to populate the remote peer's address vector with this mechanism, the application must call fi_cq_readerr followed by fi_av_insert.

 # SEE ALSO

 [`fabric`(7)](fabric.7.html),